Nibezak/payflow-package/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within Lunar, please send an email to Glenn Jacobs at glenn@lunarphp.io.
+If you discover a security vulnerability within Payflow, please send an email to Glenn Jacobs at glenn@payflowphp.io.
 All security vulnerabilities will be promptly addressed.